oap-project/pmem-shuffle/docs/index.md

 spark.driver.rport                                          61000

 ```

+## <a id="trouble-shooting"></a>8.
+Trouble shooting
+For any reason that a previous job is failed, please empty PMem spaces before another run.
+It's because normal space release operation might fail to be invoked for failed jobs.

+For devdax, use `pmempool rm {devdax-namespace}` to reset the entire namespace.
+For fsdax, use `rm -rf {mounted-pmem-folder}/shuffle_block*` to remove corresponding shuffle pool files.

 ### Reference guides (without BKC access)
 -----------------------------------
 If you do not have BKC access, please following below official guide: